Is the Northside Safe? (The 2026 Edmonton Reality Check)

 4. Tactical Safety Advice for 2026

 In 2026, safety is often about CPTED (Crime Prevention Through Environmental Design).
+Review the official City of Edmonton neighbourhood data and drive the streets on a Friday night to see the real vibe.
 Whether you live North or South, these habits make a difference:

 - The 9 PM Routine: Ensure your garage is locked, car doors are shut, and porch lights are on.